Inferred-variance uncertainty relations in the presence of quantum entanglement: Inferred uncertainty relations bounded by entanglement for two qubits and the Pauli observables

-where $CC(n,n)$ denotes connected correlator of the state $\rho_{AB}$.
-The first two uncertainties on the right hand side denote uncertainties of the observables in party $A$, the last two are that of party $B$.
-5pt \textbf{Proof of Proposition 1 and discussion:} The proof of this inequality is as follows.
-Let a general two-qubit mixed density matrix be written as the following
+where $CC(S,S)$ and $CC(Q,Q)$ denote the connected correlators of the state $\rho_{AB}$ for observables $S$ and $Q$ respectively.
+The first two uncertainties on the right hand side denote local uncertainties of the observables in party $A$, the last two are that of party $B$. \end{theorem*} \begin{proof} Let a general two-qubit density matrix be written as the following